ablab/rnaquast/README.md

 **For impatient people:**

 *   You will need Python, [gffutils](https://pythonhosted.org/gffutils/installation.html), [matplotlib](http://matplotlib.org/) and [joblib](https://joblib.readthedocs.io/en/latest/).
 Also you will need [GMAP](http://research-pub.gene.com/gmap/) (or [BLAT](http://hgwdev.cse.ucsc.edu/~kent/exe/)) and [BLASTN](http://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) installed on your machine and added to the `$PATH` variable.

+*   You may also install rnaQUAST via conda

+         conda install -c rnaquast -c bioconda rnaquast

 *   To verify your installation run

          python rnaQUAST.py --test